panzerdp/dmitripavlutin.com/content/posts/2019-08-14-applications-of-destructuring/index.md

 `temp` is a temporary variable that holds the value of `a`.
 Then `a` is assigned with the value of `b`, and consequently `b` is assigned with `temp`.

-The destructuring assignment makes the variables swapping simple, without any need of temporary variable:
+The destructuring assignment makes the variables swapping simple, without any need of a temporary variable:

 ```javascript{4}
 let a = 1;